OctopusDeploy/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 ## Introduction

-Previous blog posts discussed why [you need automated database deployments](https://octopus.com/blog/automated-database-deployments-series-kick-off) and [tips on getting started](https://octopus.com/blog/automated-database-deployments-iteration-zero) down that path.
-Enough talk, it is time for action!
-This article will walk you through setting up an automated database deployment pipeline using the [state based approach](https://www.red-gate.com/products/sql-development/sql-change-automation/approaches) for [Redgate's SQL Change Automation](https://www.red-gate.com/products/sql-development/sql-change-automation/).
+My previous blog posts discussed why [you need automated database deployments](https://octopus.com/blog/automated-database-deployments-series-kick-off) and [tips on getting started](https://octopus.com/blog/automated-database-deployments-iteration-zero) down that path.
+Enough talk, [it is time for action](https://www.youtube.com/watch?v=Rj22DbRoAPM)!
+This article will walk through setting up an automated database deployment pipeline using the [state based approach](https://www.red-gate.com/products/sql-development/sql-change-automation/approaches) for [Redgate's SQL Change Automation](https://www.red-gate.com/products/sql-development/sql-change-automation/).
 I picked this tool to start with because it is easy to setup, integrates with SSMS, and...well...I already had a demo setup.
 I'm also a [little biased](https://www.red-gate.com/hub/events/friends-of-rg/friend/BobWalker) towards Redgate's tooling.
 So there's that.

-The end goal of this article is for you to have a working proof of concept for you to demo to your team or decision makers.
+The end goal of this article is for you to have a working proof of concept for you to demo.

 !toc